DevOps-TangoMe/flume-bigquery/README.md

     agent.sinks.bigquerySink.rowFactory.idHeader = id
     agent.sinks.bigquerySink.rowFactory.includeHeaders = timestamp=event_time,event_type,event_duration
     agent.sinks.bigquerySink.rowFactory.excludeHeaders =

-maxTryCount - if specified value is more than 0 than no more than maxTryCount insert request attempts will be accomplished and if finally failed than events batch will be skipped;
+* maxTryCount - if specified value is more than 0 than no more than maxTryCount insert request attempts will be accomplished and if finally failed than events batch will be skipped;
-if specified value is less or equal to zero than in case of failure transaction will be rolled back and the same batch insert will be retried in a new transaction and so indefinitely till success serviceAccountId - email address for your service account (usually looks like 1234567890@developer.gserviceaccount.com) serviceAccountPrivateKeyFromP12File - path to private key downloaded from the Google Developers console projectId, datasetId, tableId - corresponding BigQuery project id, dataset id and table id to stream data to rowFactory - FQCN of com.tango.flume.bigquery.sink.IInsertRequestRowsBuilderFactory interface implementation that defines the way the BigQuery table row will be composed from the flume event, default is com.tango.flume.bigquery.sink.InsertRequestRowsBuilderFactory
+if specified value is less or equal to zero than in case of failure transaction will be rolled back and the same batch insert will be retried in a new transaction and so indefinitely till success
+* serviceAccountId - email address for your service account (usually looks like 1234567890@developer.gserviceaccount.com)
+* serviceAccountPrivateKeyFromP12File - path to private key downloaded from the Google Developers console
+* projectId, datasetId, tableId - corresponding BigQuery project id, dataset id and table id to stream data to
+* rowFactory - FQCN of com.tango.flume.bigquery.sink.IInsertRequestRowsBuilderFactory interface implementation that defines the way the BigQuery table row will be composed from the flume event, default is com.tango.flume.bigquery.sink.InsertRequestRowsBuilderFactory

-com.tango.flume.bigquery.sink.InsertRequestRowsBuilderFactory has additional configuration abilities:
+`com.tango.flume.bigquery.sink.InsertRequestRowsBuilderFactory` has additional configuration abilities:
-Optional:
-1) idHeader - the name of flume event header which value will be used to assign id to the BigQuery row.
+1. idHeader - the name of flume event header which value will be used to assign id to the BigQuery row.
 If not specified - no id will be assigned.
-2) includeHeaders - comma separated list of flume event header names to be used as columns of the BigQuery row.
+2. includeHeaders - comma separated list of flume event header names to be used as columns of the BigQuery row.
 Renaming of columns is supported by specifying source and target name with equal sign delimiter (see sink configuration example).
-3) excludeHeaders - comma separated list of flume event header names to not include as columns of the BigQuery row.
+3. excludeHeaders - comma separated list of flume event header names to not include as columns of the BigQuery row.
-If no excludeHeaders is specified, than just listed in includeHeaders property ones will be used to create the BigQuery row.
+- If no excludeHeaders is specified, than just listed in includeHeaders property ones will be used to create the BigQuery row.
-If excludeHeaders is specified, than all headers except listed in excludeHeaders property will be used to create the BigQuery row.
+- If excludeHeaders is specified, than all headers except listed in excludeHeaders property will be used to create the BigQuery row.
-If nor excludeHeaders nor includeHeaders are specified than all headers will be used to create the BigQuery row.
+- If nor excludeHeaders nor includeHeaders are specified than all headers will be used to create the BigQuery row.

 Building
 --------